The School of Freshwater Sciences offers a graduate program of studies providing students with advanced training and education in four areas:

 Upon admission to the program, each student in the professional track will be assigned an initial advisor based on their background.
 The initial advisor will provide counseling to the students and help to identify goals and objectives of their graduate education.
 Students should identify their permanent advisor during the first semester in the program.
 The advisor will oversee the student’s internship.

-A plan of study is required and planned by the student in consultation with his or her advisor and the internship coordinators of the program.
+A plan of study is required and planned by the student in consultation with their advisor and the internship coordinators of the program.
 The plan of study identifies the planned courses and timeline for completion of the degree coursework and internship.

 All students in the professional science track are required to participate in an internship research experience, generally between the first and second years of the program.
 Internship experiences focus on complex regional, national, and global water problems and often involve authentic, practical problems in the field.
 The program coordinators provide resources and internship opportunities with industry, government, and non-profit organizations.
 It is the responsibility of the student and advisor to identify the internship and the direct supervisor within a specific organization and submit a proposal that identifies goals and objectives of the internship.
 Proposals will be reviewed and approved by the advisor.
 Alternatively, a group project may occur in lieu of an internship and should provide students with training and experience in performing professional-level work that involves managing group dynamics and applying technical expertise to solve complex, multidisciplinary water-related problems.